vmware/vcf-security-and-compliance-guidelines/features-capabilities/certificate-management/README.md

 ### Can the VMCA proxy to an enterprise PKI infrastructure?

 Not at this time.
-The SDDC Manager component of VMware Cloud Foundation can interact with external certificate authorities, though.
+VCF Operations (SDDC Manager in releases before VCF 9) can interact with external certificate authorities, though.
 For feature and enhancement requests as well as roadmap information please work with your account team.

 ### Is there ACME support for interacting with an external certificate authority?